 The Board of Directors has adopted a policy regarding majority voting for the election of directors.
-The policy is described on page 16 of this Circular.

 3. Position Description

 The Board of Directors has developed a written position description for the Chairman of the Board of Directors.

 The primary role and responsibility of the chair of each committee of the Board of Directors is to: (i) in general, ensure that the committee fulfills its mandate, as determined by the Board of Directors; (ii) chair meetings of the committee; (iii) report thereon to the Board of Directors; and (iv) act as liaison between the committee and the Board of Directors and, if necessary, management of the Corporation.